insertmode/couchviews/README.md

 ## Developers

 Feel free to experiment and improve this code.
 There are some unit tests written with mocha and should.
-Just type `make test` to run them.
+Just type `npm test` to run them.
 You'll need a local CouchDB instance to run tests.